openziti/ziti-doc/docusaurus/docs/learn/core-concepts/security/authorization/posture-checks.md

 Posture Checks represent environmental state (posture) that an endpoint must be in, in order for a Service Policy to grant access to a service as either a client or host.
 Posture Checks are defined separately from Service Policies and assigned to them via attributes on the Posture Checks and attribute selectors on the Service Policy.
-This allows Posture Checks to be re-used.

 ## Posture Data {#posture-data}